If you’re thinking about taking out life insurance, the question rattling around your brain my be

-Out of every 100 life insurance claims, how many do you think the insurers decline each year?
+Out of every 100 life insurance claims, how many do you think the insurers DECLINE/REFUSE TO PAY OUT on?

 5 you say….you’re getting closer.

-If you said 2 to 3, ding, ding, ding, you’re the winner!
+If you said 1 to 2, ding, ding, ding, winner-winner, chicken dinner.

-That means around 98% of all death claims are paid every year.
+This means around 95% of all death claims are paid every year.

-For the tiny proportion of life insurance claims that the insurers do decline, there are two reasons:
+For the tiny proportion of life insurance claims that the insurers decline, there are two main reasons:

-Non disclosure (telling porkies like saying you don’t smoke when the autopsy and medical reports say otherwise) or fraud (trying to pull a fast one) when applying for your policy.
+Non-disclosure (telling porkies, like saying you don’t smoke when your medical report says otherwise) or fraud (trying to pull a fast one) when applying for your policy.

-An insurance contract is a “contract of utmost good faith”, which means that you must tell the truth, the whole truth and nothing but the truth so help you God.
+An insurance contract is a “contract of utmost good faith”, which means that you must tell the truth, the whole truth and nothing but the truth.

 You must disclose all facts that are “material” (relevant) to your application.
 This isn’t rocket science, simply answer all the questions on the application form truthfully and you won’t have an issue at claims stage.